an0nusr/restoremkc/README.md

 your home computer!
 You can re-read all the old fics, with their 2000s era-backgrounds!

+*Update 5/14/2022: [swatkats.info](https://swatkats.info/) has started hosting
+an archive of the rebuilt site at [blacknet.swatkats.info](https://blacknet.swatkats.info/).
+If you just want to browse the archive, check out their version - no python required!*

 ## Running the tool

 This tool requires python3 (which is preinstalled on Mac and Linux, but Windows